 At least two types of validation checks are needed:

 Dataset validation checks, for individual datasets.
 These checks operate on individual objects in datasets and on individual datasets as a whole.
-They should check the integrity of individual objects in the dataset (spatial, feature, and information types), associations between objects in the dataset, any embedded metadata or header information in the dataset, and support files referenced in the dataset.
+They should check the integrity of individual objects in the dataset (spatial, feature, and information types); associations between objects in the dataset; any embedded metadata or header information in the dataset; and support files referenced in the dataset.

-Package validation checks, for verifying the structure and content of packages (e.g., exchange sets) and accompanying metadata.
+Package validation checks, for verifying the structure and content of packages (for example exchange sets) and accompanying metadata.

 A common set of validation checks is under development (see S-97 Part C).
 A recommended set of data quality measures has been developed based on dataset statistics derived from the validation checks.
-The recommended measures are also described in Part C.
+The recommended measures are also described in S-97 Part C.

 Validation checks for datasets

-Validation tests for datasets should cover:
+Validation checks for datasets should cover:

 Completeness, including population of attributes and presence of required information, complex attributes without sub-attributes, etc.

-Logical consistency, e.g., missing association targets.
+Logical consistency; for example missing association targets.

-Spatial consistency, e.g., topological sanity checks for non-crossing external boundaries, excessive vertex density in lines, etc.
+Spatial consistency; for example topological sanity checks for non-crossing external boundaries, excessive vertex density in lines, etc.

-Positional accuracy, e.g., closeness of reported coordinate values to accepted or known absolute or relative coordinate values.
+Positional accuracy; for example closeness of reported coordinate values to accepted or known absolute or relative coordinate values.

-Temporal accuracy, e.g., closeness of reported time measurements to accepted or known values accepted as or known to be true, correctness of the order of events, or validity of data with respect to time.
+Temporal accuracy; for example closeness of reported time measurements to accepted or known values accepted as or known to be true, correctness of the order of events, or validity of data with respect to time.

 Thematic accuracy, such as attribute values that are consistent with any other related attributes and within allowed ranges or sets.